#MomsFitnessHacks #MomsCreativity #GettingUnstuck #MomsHavingFun

-We all stumbled, felt unsure and frustrated… none of us were really dancing.
+We all stumbled, felt unsure and frustrated…none of us were really dancing yet.
 We were still ‘learning’ (counting steps, counting counts, following the structure, barely hearing the music above the process going through our minds).

 A few weeks into that new routine, I was really dancing.
-No longer agonizing over the routine, but letting my mind and body go… enjoying the music, adding my own style and feeling incredibly free…finally the dance-bliss I was looing for!
+No longer agonizing over the routine, but letting my mind and body go, enjoying the music, adding my own style and feeling incredibly free…the dance-bliss I was looking for!

 I realize now, that somehow, my childhood self really knew what would feed my soul and make me whole for life.

-In the years after college, as I added more complexity to my schedule and my mind, the activities that defined me through childhood fell away one by one.
-Much like the dolls, stuffed animals and other ‘trappings’ of my youth; I ‘put away’ dance, creative writing, singing, making music and art.
+In the years after college, as I added more complexity to my schedule and my mind, the activities that defined my youth fell away one by one.
+Much like the dolls, stuffed animals and other ‘trappings’; I ‘put away’ dance, creative writing, singing, making music and art.
 I pushed them ‘aside’ with the hope that ‘someday when I had time’ I’d return to them.

 Decades after taking my first class, with a stern silver-haired ballerina, I feel confident and more grounded with each new routine.